markbaaijens/rpmusicserver/README.md

   * execute the script
     * `./repair.sh`

+Notes
+* It is recommended to create a backup before the repair b/c the files are actually changed by the repair.
-For both repair-methods, you can also copy the files over to your desktop, do the repair locally and then copy them back; this gives you more control but it is quite lumbersome, time consuming and error prone due to the number of actions.
+* For both repair-methods, you can also copy the files over to your desktop, do the repair locally and then copy them back; this gives you more control but it is quite lumbersome, time consuming and error prone due to the number of actions.
 Note that the repair-script only works om Linux-PC's.

-After repair, it is recommended to run the chack again, to validate the repair.
+* After repair, it is recommended to run the chack again, to validate the repair.

 ## Backup
 You can make a backup of all the data contained in your RPMS-server.
 You have the choice for a full, server-based backup.
 Or a remote backup, where your backup contains basically the data/user-part of RPMS.
 A proper backup is the basis for [disaster recovery](https://github.com/markbaaijens/rpmusicserver#disaster-recovery).